Moving to the United Kingdom? Find out everything you need to know about getting a UK visa with our look at the local

 Short-term Study visa

-This visa is for short study language courses that last between 6-11 months.
-You can apply if you are aged over 16 and studying an English language course.
+A Short-term Study visa is for short-study language courses that last between 6–11 months.
+You can apply if you are studying an English language course.

 The cost is £200.
 You need to be able to show evidence that you’ve been accepted onto a UK course and prove that you can support yourself financially.
 You will also need to provide a valid passport/ID and accommodation details.

 Marriage Visitor visa

-You can apply for this visa if you want to get married or register a civil partnership in the UK, as long as you’re not planning to stay in the country.
+You can apply for a Marriage Visitor visa if you want to get married or register a civil partnership in the UK, as long as you’re not planning to settle in the country afterward.

 - Valid passport/ID